web analytics

 About “Hawk-Eye”

-It used to be the line judges who would have the final judge if a shuttle landed inside or outside the line in a badminton match.
+It used to be the line judges who would have the final judgment if a shuttle landed inside or outside the line in a badminton match.
 However, it is difficult to ensure 100% accuracy by the line judge’s eye, which leads to many controversies.

 Because of this, it is finally resolved with the introduction of “Hawk-Eye.”